WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-mailchimp-in-wordpress-with-paymattic.md

 ## Get the API Key from Mailchimp

-To learn how to get the Mailchimp API Key from ActiveCampaign, follow the steps with screenshots below –
+To learn how to get the Mailchimp API Key from ActiveCampaign, follow the step by step process –

 First, log in to your [Mailchimp Account](https://mailchimp.com/), go to **Profile** from the top right corner, and click the **Profile** button